 Reading Comprehension: Follow the Clues

-Picture it: a reading passage with a bunch of related questions on the side.
-Have you seen this before?
-Probably so, and you're likely to see it again.
-A few simple steps can make your test time just a little easier.
+Ask your child to picture it: a reading passage with a bunch of related questions on the side.
+Has your 3rd, 4th, or 5th grader seen this before?
+Probably so, and he’s likely to see it again.
+A few simple steps can make your child’s test time just a little easier.

 Switch things up

-Try scanning the questions before reading the passage.
-Then you'll know what information to zoom in on.
+Tell him to try scanning the questions before reading the passage.
+Then he'll know what information to zoom in on.

 Leave your mark

-After you've previewed the questions, read the passage.
-If it's okay to mark up your test booklet, try underlining or placing a check mark where you find each answer in the passage.
-Marking it will help your brain make sure the connection between question and answer is clear.
+After he's previewed the questions, read the passage.
+If it's okay to mark up the test booklet, he should try underlining or placing a checkmark where he finds each answer in the passage.
+Marking it will help his brain make sure the connection between question and answer is clear.

 Keep it simple

-Make sure you're not falling for a trap by filling in extra info that isn't really there.
-If your reasons for picking one answer over another go something like this:
+Make sure he’s not falling for a trap by filling in extra info that isn't really there.
+If his reasons for picking one answer over another go something like this:

 "Well, that might be the answer because maybe the big bad wolf isn't really a bad guy, but he's just misunderstood and even though it doesn't say it in the passage, maybe the grandmother is just on vacation in Hawaii, not eaten by the wolf."

-It's possible you might be over thinking.
-Take one step back and make sure that the passage, not your own interpretation, provides the answer to each question.
+It's possible he might be over thinking.
+Advise your child to take one step back and make sure that the passage, not his own interpretation, provides the answer to each question.

 Don't get stuck

-Some passages and questions will undoubtedly take longer than others, but in general try to keep moving so you'll get to as many questions answered as possible.
-See if it makes sense for you to skip the real stumpers the first time around and then come back to them once you've completed everything you know the answer to.
+Some passages and questions will undoubtedly take longer than others, but in general he should try to keep moving so he'll get to as many questions answered as possible.
+He can see if it makes sense to skip the real stumpers the first time around and then come back to them once he’s completed everything he knows the answer to.